dlmanrique/SwinCVS-Challenge-CVS-2025/readme.md

 The script automatically downloads the dataset and the weights.
 If you already have dataset downloaded please specify directory that contains 'endoscapes' folder with all the dataset data.<br>

-After changing the config execute the script by simply running:<br>
+After changing the config, execute the script by running the SwinCVS.py and specifying which config file to use (default below):<br>
-python3 SwinCVS.py
+python3 SwinCVS.py --config_path config/SwinCVS_config.yaml

 ## Citation